Elementary Aged School Year Tradition

 Traditions are SO important to our family.
 If you have followed along long enough you know that I enjoy throwing parties.
 While sometimes they may come across as “over the top” that is not what is important.
 While I enjoy decorating and entertaining it is the tradition that I hope the children remember most.

-New School Year Traditions
+New School Year Traditions for Elementary Aged Kids

 When it comes to the end of summer and the upcoming new school year we have our own set of traditions the children can look forward to.
 One big tradition that only happens at the start of a BIG transition (Kindergarten, Middle School & High School) is our “You’re Off To Great Places” themed breakfast.
 While we have only had two so far to celebrate the milestone of full day school for Kindergarten we do plan to recreate this for each child and each transition mentioned above.
+Here is a look at our school tradition for kids.

 A new school year tradition we do every year is our ‘Back To School Dinner’ the night before their first day of school complete with my favorite single sentence phrase.
 I originally spoke about this in my post “Teach Your Toddler To Set Goals With This Phrase” As the girls’ have grown this tradition has grown too.
 Setting goals with our children are still just as important.
 For this reason I wanted to share an updated resource so you can set goals with your elementary aged (and older) children too!
 My original, drawing the goal only, toddler version is available for FREE HERE.